Insolita/coloro/README.md

 ### Usage Examples

   - `coloro 'some #fff text #c574dd with colors'` Highlight from arg

+  - `coloro -n 'some ffccff text ef42f0 with colors'` Allow highlights for colors without '#' prefix

   - `coloro -c`  Highlight text from clipboard